en flag +1 214 306 68 37

 Use the CRM as a back-end of your loyalty program management solution.

-Employ custom CRM metrics to calculate your customers?
+Employ custom CRM metrics to calculate your clients?
 Lifetime Value and identify the most valuable ones to develop your relationship accordingly.

 'Keep serving after the sale'